chnm/crdh-jekyll/_essays/v02-09-networks-of-piety-and-slavery.md

 Maryland Bible subscribers.
 Enslaved people appear in surviving archives as runaways, as legal petitioners, as parties in suits for freedom, and as co-religionists.
-White Maryland Catholics may have defined their republicanism by holding others in slavery; if so, enslaved Marylanders rejected that alignment.
+White Maryland Catholics may have defined their republicanism by holding others in slavery; enslaved Marylanders rejected that alignment.
 We have identified 302 enslaved people connected to Bible subscribers by name in records dated from 1772 through 1819.
 The bulk of the records (185 of 302) were made in the two